Medical Laboratory Science Program

 MLS 3320.
 Foundations of Clinical Immunology.

-This course will introduce non-MLS students to an in-depth study of theoretical and practical aspects of clinical immunology with emphasis on principles, methodology, problems encountered, and clinical applications.
-This course may not be used for the MLS major.
+This course introduces non‑MLS majors to foundational principles of clinical immunology, emphasizing the basic mechanisms of immune system function and the clinical relevance of immune responses in health and disease.
+Students explore the roles of antigens, antibodies, immune cells, and the complement system, and examine how immune reactions contribute to infectious, inflammatory, allergic, and other immune‑related conditions.
+Content includes an overview of commonly used immunologic tests and the purpose of immunologic evaluation in healthcare settings.
+The course provides a conceptual understanding of immunity to support further study in allied health, biology, and related disciplines.
+The course cannot be applied toward the MLS major.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 all with a grade of "C" or better.

 MLS 3322.
 Foundations of Medical Microscopy and Analysis of Body Fluids.

-This course is designed to acquaint non-MLS students with concepts, techniques, procedures, and instrumentation for the study of body fluids present in the various anatomical compartments of the body as they differ in health and disease.
-This course may not be used for the MLS major.
+This course introduces non‑MLS majors to fundamental concepts related to the formation, composition, and clinical relevance of body fluids found in different anatomical compartments.
+Students explore the physiological basis of urine, cerebrospinal fluid, serous fluids, and synovial fluids, emphasizing their normal characteristics and common changes associated with disease processes.
+Content includes the purpose of routine physical, chemical, and microscopic evaluations and the types of findings typically encountered in healthcare settings.
+The course strengthens scientific literacy by providing a conceptual understanding of how body fluid analysis contributes to patient assessment and clinical decision‑making.
+The course cannot be applied toward the MLS major.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 all with a grade of "C" or better.

 MLS 3323.
 Medical Microscopy and Analysis of Body Fluids.